stealthmonkey99/OctoPrint-PWMBuzzer/README.md

 Optionally, you might also choose to enable a software buzzer that simulates M300 commands in your web browser while you're actively connected to OctoPrint.
 This has not been tested in all browsers yet, but you're welcome to try it out.

 Once you have chosen your buzzer configuration settings you can test them out (hardware and/or software) using the "Play Default Tone" button.
 You can also set a default frequency and duration to be played any time an M300 command is encountered without parameters.

+> TROUBLESHOOTING: if you're not hearing the tone play on your speaker, make sure another plugin isn't attempting to configure the same GPIO pin.

 Don't forget to save your settings before you continue!